etrepum/mb-2014-spring-intro/06-javascript/README.md

 (Write `jquery.com` on the board)

+(Write `codecademy.com/tracks/javascript` and
-(Write `codecademy.com/tracks/jquery` on the board for students that get too far ahead)
+`codecademy.com/tracks/jquery` on the board for students that get too far ahead)

 So that our projects can run standalone and load a bit faster, it's best to go ahead and download a copy of jQuery instead of including